zadyson/GHRU_SNV_Stats_Generator/README.md

 #### Example plot from above R code
 - Note that '--save_high_lowqual True' must be used with the above python script to save compatible vcf files (converted from bcf) for use with the R script.
 The default is false as the files can be very large (~700Mb).
 It may be worth changing the percentage cutoff (10% non-excluded lowqual DSNVs) in the code for saving vcfs depending on the QC issue being diagnosed.
+- For other more sophisticatd vcf visualisation options please see: https://github.com/zadyson/SNV_plotter
 ![image](https://user-images.githubusercontent.com/8507671/141644457-7f01fa9c-bc63-4ea9-b455-7f0cac2391a8.png)